HsinYaoWang/DARTA/MRSA.md

-Data-driven valuation on MALDI-TOF MS data of S. aerus
+Data-driven valuation on MALDI-TOF MS data of S. aureus
 ================

-This is an example of [the second layer of DARTA](https://github.com/HsinYaoWang/DARTA#layer-of-data-driven-valuation-on-data), **Layer of data-driven valuation on data**, with MALDI-TOF MS data of S.aerus.
+This is an example of [the second layer of DARTA](https://github.com/HsinYaoWang/DARTA#layer-of-data-driven-valuation-on-data), **Layer of data-driven valuation on data**, with MALDI-TOF MS data of
+S. aureus.

 ## Data format